MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/user-reviews.md

 ms.prod: microsoft-edge
 ms.date: 05/23/2021
 ---
-# Reply to user reviews on your Microsoft Edge extension
+# Respond to user reviews about your Microsoft Edge extension

 <!-- ====================================================================== -->
-Microsoft recently launched a new feature enabling you to respond to user reviews received on your Microsoft Edge Add-ons product page.
+Microsoft recently launched a new feature enabling you to respond to user reviews received on the Microsoft Edge Add-ons product page.
 For more information, see the blog [Microsoft Edge Add-ons | NEW Feature to manage user reviews on your extension](https://techcommunity.microsoft.com/t5/articles/microsoft-edge-add-ons-new-feature-to-manage-user-reviews-on/m-p/3372537).

 <!-- ====================================================================== -->